rosmed/slicer_ros2_module/docs/pages/motion-control.rst

 transform then updates the obstacle pose in MoveIt without re-publishing the mesh.

-If **Track model transform with TF2** is disabled, the model is published as a static collision object in the frame typed in the **Frame ID / TF2 Parent** field.
+If **Track Model Transform with TF2** is disabled, the model is published as a static collision object in the frame typed in the **Frame ID / TF2 Parent** field.
 Use this mode only when the model's polydata coordinates are already expressed in that ROS frame.